rusty1s/pytorch_scatter/README.md

 * `scatter_min`
 * `scatter_max`

-All included `scatter` ops work on varying data types, are implemented both for CPU and GPU and include a backwards implementation.
+All included operations work on varying data types, are implemented both for CPU and GPU and include a backwards implementation.

 ## Installation